bennyLCK/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list articles.
-1. PressPlanner lists out all articles.
 1. User requests to find articles with headlines containing given keywords.
 1. PressPlanner displays a filtered list of articles found, each having a headline containing at least one of the given keywords.